tcsenpai/neoretrosynth/README.md

 ## Usage

 Run the `main.py` file to start the NeoRetro Synth application.
 Use the on-screen controls or keyboard shortcuts to create and manipulate sounds and sequences.

+## License

+NeoRetro Synth is released under the DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE (WTFPL), Version 2, December 2004.
+This means you are free to do whatever you want with this software.

+For the full license text, please see the [LICENSE.md](LICENSE.md) file or visit [http://www.wtfpl.net/](http://www.wtfpl.net/) for more information.

+Copyright (C) 2024 tcsenpai <tcsenpai@discus.sh>